utkarshshendge/NoteTaker/Note_kepper_Updated/README.md

 # NoteTaker
-Undo functionality,dynamic theming will be added soon.
+ Added Undo functionality and dynamic themeing.
 Check release notes for screenshots of app.